 - TMA is now an ACT testing center!

 - Please use this opportunity to test in a smaller group setting on a campus you are already familiar with!
-When registering for ACT look for our test site code: 232740.
+When registering for ACT, you will need to contact guidance for a our test code.
 Space is limited on testing day so make sure to register quickly once you determine what date you will test on.

 TMA is now an SAT test center.

 Students can start registering to test here for the January 28th SAT.
-Our site code 10-557.
 This is a great opportunity of our students to test at small and familiar location which may help with test day anxiety.
 TMA students are not guaranteed space so they must register as soon as possible.